-- A. The Report shall disclose/document the rationale and support for the asset assumptions and shall include at least the following items: - 1.
-The asset investment strategy used to project and reinvest asset cash flows, and certification that it is consistent with the company's current investment strategy; - 2.
-Investment and disinvestment assumptions; - 3.
-Asset default assumptions; - 4.
+A. The Report shall disclose/document the rationale and support for the asset assumptions and shall include at least the following items:

+- 1. The asset investment strategy used to simulateproject future asset purchases in the modelproject and reinvest asset cash flows, and certification from an investment officer that it is consistent with the company's current investment strategy; - 2.
+ReiInvestment and disinvestment assumptions; - 3.
+Asset default cost assumptions, with particular attention to the following required items - a.
+Description of the development of Best Estimate assumptions, and the rationale for the manner in which company historical experience was reflected.; - b.
+Rationale for the choice of experience period for all supporting company, industry, and broad market data sources used.
+Include the rationale for any change in method of determining such periods. - c.
+Rationale for the Margins chosen for the various asset classes, including any situations where lower quality assets do not have higher Margins (when expressed as a percentage of the credit exposure on the corresponding assets) than higher quality assets of similar maturities. - 4.
 Investment expense assumptions; - 5.
 Bond call function; - 6.
 Mortgage prepayment function; - 7.
-Determining market value for assets sold due to disinvestment strategy;

-- 8. Grouping of general account equity investments for modeling; - 9.
+Determining market value for assets sold due to disinvestment strategy; - 8.
+Grouping of general account equity investments for modeling; - 9.
 Grouping of separate account funds and subaccounts for modeling; - 10.
 Interest rate and equity return scenarios used, including real estate and other non fixed income assets. - 11.
 Exposure to foreign currency fluctuations. - B. Additional disclosure items to be included in the Report: - 1.
 Scenarios.
-A description of the methods used to generate stochastic interest rates, equity performance, and separate account fund performance, and the results of calibration if required; - 2.
+A description of the methods used to generate stochastic interest rates, equity performance, and separate account fund performance, and the results of calibration if required. $\frac{1}{2}$ - 2.
 Asset Segments.
-Description of the asset segments; - 3.
+Description of the Aasset Segments.; - 3.
 Starting Assets.
-For each asset segment, the amount and types of assets used in the Cash Flow Model, and the method and rationale for selecting the types of assets used; - 4.
+For each Aasset Seegment, the amount and types of assets used in the Cash Flow Model, and the method and rationale for selecting the types of assets used.; In situations where Asset Segments include policies that are not subject to the Model Regulation, the method of apportioning the total amount of assets between the subject and non-subject policies shall be described. - 4.
+Embedded Spread on Starting Assets.
+All required disclosure items listed in Subsection (C)(5) of Section 7of the Model Regulation. - 4.5.
 Net Asset Earned Rates.
-For each asset segment, a summary of the path of Net Asset Earned Rates calculated for the Deterministic Reserve;
+For each Aasset Seegment, a summary of the path of Net Asset Earned Rates calculated for the Deterministic Reserve.

-5. Hedging Certification and Documentation
+5.6.
+Hedging Certification and Documentation